ciribob/DCS-JTACAutoLaze/README.md

 You can also run the code at any time if a JTAC is dynamically added to the map as long as you know the Group name of the JTAC.

-Last Edit:  04/04/2015
+Last Edit:  09/04/2015

-Last Change: Changed lazing code to give better tracking ability.
+Last Change: Added MGRS and Lat Lon Position to JTAC Status